 The School hosts three University-wide Research Centres and co-hosts two others:

 Centre for New Writing

-The Centre for New Writing is based in English at Leicester.
+The Centre for New Writing is based in English.
 Emphasising writing practice, the Centre promotes the study of all aspects of contemporary writing by researchers and literary practitioners.
 Our conferences, workshops, colloquia, lectures and seminar series are open to the general public.

 - Visit the Centre for New Writing.

-The Centre for Translation and Interpreting Studies is a focal point for our staff research and programme development in these fields.
+The Centre for Translation and Interpreting Studies, based in Modern Languages, is a focal point for our staff research and programme development in these fields.
 It has helped us build upon our interaction with the wider community within the University, as well as nationally and internationally.

 Medieval Research Centre

 The Medieval Research Centre was established in 1996 to co-ordinate interdisciplinary research and teaching in medieval subjects across the College of Social Sciences, Arts and Humanities at the University of Leicester, and to host conferences, colloquia and a programme of lectures and seminars by local and visiting speakers.

 - Visit the Medieval Research Centre.

 Centre for American Studies